devenkoppala/Deven-s-BlueStamp-Portfolio/index.md

 # CNC Pen Plotter
-My project is a CNC Pen Plotter which is a machine that can draw. it uses acylic mounts that support linear rails and
+My project is a CNC Pen Plotter which is a machine that can draw.
+It uses acrylic mounts that support linear rails and stepper motors.
+The motors move a pulley belt around which permits the machine to move around an XY plane similar to the movement of a 3d printer except in 2d.
+It has a servo motor at the end of one mount which acts as the pen up and down function which is the z-axis in this case.
+It has an Arduino uno with A4988 stepper drivers attached which is the main board connected to all the motors.
+The machine uses gcode to give instructions to the CNC machine and it takes that and draws.
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Deven K | Mountain View High School | Mechanical Engineering | Incoming Freshman |